HenintsoaHARINORO/Algorithms_Python/Hashing.md

 * Hashing
 * Hash Table
 * Hash Functions
-* Collision Relation
+* Collision Resolution
-* Implementation of Hash Table
+* Implementation a Hash Table

+## A data structure that can be searched in o(1) time:hashing